 All breast cancers are tested for oestrogen, progesterone and HER2 receptors.

-The results of these tests will indicate whether certain treatments, particularly hormone therapy and targeted treatments, might be appropriate for you based on your receptor status.
+The results of these tests will indicate whether certain treatments, particularly hormone therapy and targeted treatments, might be appropriate for you based on the receptor status of your breast cancer.
 You will receive your receptor status information in your pathology report.

 Oestrogen and progesterone receptors are proteins found on the surface of breast cells.
-These receptors are present in healthy breast cells, but in 70% of breast cancers, these receptors are over-expressed.
-These cancers are deemed hormone-sensitive, because oestrogen and progesterone can attach to the receptors and stimulate cell growth.
-Hormone sensitive breast cancers may be both oestrogen receptor positive (ER+) and progesterone receptor positive (PR+), or ER+ only or PR+ only.
-Even if the cancer cells show just a low level of hormone-sensitivity, hormone therapy can help reduce the risk of the cancer recurring.
+These receptors are present in healthy breast cells and help control the way breast cells grow, but in 70% of breast cancers, the receptors are over-expressed.
+These cancers are called hormone-sensitive or hormone receptor positive, meaning that oestrogen and progesterone can attach to the receptors and fuel the growth of the cancer.
+Hormone sensitive breast cancers may be:

 Treatment for early HER2 positive breast cancer generally involves surgery, chemotherapy and Herceptin, and may include radiation therapy and hormonal therapy.